binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 * **(Q)**: _As a software engineer, do I really care about physical network security and network logging?_

-   **(A)**: In the past, many aspects of [network security](#cloud-identify-risks-network-security) were the responsibility of the Network Administrators, but with the move to the Cloud, this has, to large degree, changed.
-The networks established (intentionally or not) between the components we are leveraging and creating in the Cloud are a result of Infrastructure and Configuration Management, often (and rightly so) expressed as code, or specifically Infrastructure as Code (IaC).
+   **(A)**: In the past, many aspects of [network security](#cloud-identify-risks-network-security) were the responsibility of the Network Administrators, but with the move to the Cloud, this has, to a large degree changed.
+The networks established (intentionally or not) between the components that we are leveraging and creating in the Cloud are a result of Infrastructure and Configuration Management, often (and rightly so) expressed as code, or specifically Infrastructure as Code (IaC).
 As discussed in the [Network Security](#cloud-identify-risks-network-security) subsection, this is now the responsibility of the Software Engineer

 * **(Q)**: _Surely "as a software engineer", I can just use TLS and that is the end of it?_

    **(A)**: TLS is one very small area of network security.
 Its implementation as HTTPS and the PKI model is effectively [broken](#network-identify-risks-tls-downgrade).
 If TLS is your only saviour, putting it bluntly, you are without hope.
-The [Network Chapter](#network) covers the tip of the network security ice berg, network security is a huge topic, and one that has many books written about it, along with other resources.
+The [Network Chapter](#network) covers the tip of the network security ice berg, as network security is a huge topic, one that has many books written about it, along with other resources.
 These provide more in-depth coverage than I can provide as part of a holistic view of security for Software Engineers.
 Software Engineers must come to grips with the fact that they need to implement defence in depth

 * **(Q)**: _If the machine is compromised, then we give up on security, we aren't responsible for the network_